bufbuild/docs.buf.build/docs/bsr/studio.md

 <Image alt="Studio method select modal, search for repository" src="/img/bsr/studio-method-select-2.png" width={60} />
 <Image alt="Studio method select modal, method list" src="/img/bsr/studio-method-select-3.png" width={60} />

-Note that Studio only supports unary RPCs currently.
+Note that currently Studio only supports unary RPCs.

 Once you’ve selected your RPC, declare the **target URL** of the Protobuf API that you’re looking to make a request to.
 This does not need to include the service or RPC path, since